 1. I accept that the final decision about rejection, type of presentation and the composition of the programme will be made by the Scientific Committee.

 2. I confirm that I previewed this abstract and that all information is correct.
 I accept that the content of this abstract cannot be modified or corrected after final submission and I am aware that it will be published exactly as submitted.

 3. Submission of your abstract constitutes your consent to publication (e.g. conference website, programs, other promotions, etc.)

 4. I herewith confirm that the contact details saved in this system are those of the corresponding author, who will be notified about the status of the abstract.
 The corresponding author is responsible for informing the other authors about the status of the abstract.

 5. I assure that the abstract has not yet been published in another international conference, and that its publication does not breach any author rights.

 6. I am aware of that after acceptance through the scientific committee my abstract will be included in the scientific programme and appear in the abstract book, if the presenting author has registered at the Congress beforehand.

-7. Consent in accordance with articles 7, 23, 42 and 43 of the Italian Privacy Law 196/03.
-I am acquainted with the information according to the Italian Privacy Law and I give my consent to the treatment and communication of my personal data solely in relation to or instrumental to the activities within the aims and objectives of the Congress, as indicated.
+7. Consent in accordance with articles 13, 15, 20, 21, 32 of the EU Regulation n.
+679/2016 (“GDPR”).
+I am acquainted with the information according to the EU Regulation n.
+679/2016 (“GDPR”) and I give my consent to the treatment and communication of my personal data solely in relation to or instrumental to the activities within the aims and objectives of the Congress, as indicated.
 I am aware that, without my consent, registration cannot be completed.

 8. I confirm that all authors are aware of the content of the abstract and authorise its submission.